Vatnar/UIAOBSIDIAN/25H/IKT202 Software Engineering/Use Cases.md

 Supporting Actor
 Trigger
 Pre condition

+Basic flow:
+Asusumptions
+	Assume, that there are books, tha a actor hasnt maxed out limit, Actir action, Librarian presses button "lend books", Response, System responds with a dialog with input fields.
 ##### From use case to use case scenario

 - What tasks must the system perform to complete this process or convert the inputs into outputs?